Tabriz University of Medical Sciences: Affiliated hospitals

 Tabriz University of Medical Sciences and Medical Services operates over 10 hospitals.
 Imam Khomein Hospital was the main educational hospital of the university before 2007.
 Afterwards Imam Reza hospital took over the principal clinical departments of the university and most sections of Imam Khomeini hospital was transferred to the newly organized "Imam Reza" hospital.
 Currently, Imam Reza hospital is now the main educational hospital of the university and also serves as the referral hospital of the city and East Azerbaijan Province.
 Imam Reza hospital has taken over the main clinical departments of the university including: Internal Medicine (other than Cardiology and Hematology/Oncology), Neurology, Infectious Diseases, Surgery, Urology, Neurosurgery, Otolaryngology, Radiology and Emergency Medicine.

 Shahid Madani Hospital serves as the heart center of TUMS (Madani Heart Center) and consists of cardiology and cardiac surgery wards, heart emergency care section and Coronary Care Unit (CCU).
 Madanai Heart Center was a part of Imam Khomeini Hospital before 1994 until it became an independent institution for cardiac surgery.
-Madani Heart Center serves as the main hospital for Angiography, Percutaneous Coronary Intervention (PCI), Coronary Artery Bypass Graft (CABG) and many other heart operations and inpatient & outpatient managements.

 Imam Reza Hospital does not administer all the clinical departments and wards of TUMS; other hospitals serve as referral centers for these.
 These include Dermatology (Sina Hospital), Hematology/Oncology (Shahid Ghazi Medical Center), Gynecology & Obstetrics (Alzahra and Taleghani Hospitals), Orthopedic Surgery (Shohada Hospital), Physical Medicine & Rehabilitation (Shohada Hospital), Ophthalmology (Nikoukari Hospital), Psychiatry (Razi Hospital) and Pediatrics (Children's Hospital).

 Bababaghi Leprosarium, which is also affiliated to TUMS, is one of the main centers of leprosy in Iran.
 This center has been serving leprosy patients since its establishment before the Islamic Revolution.

 Hospitals affiliated to Tabriz University of Medical Sciences: